WithSecureOpenSource/gdpr-subject-rights-api/README.md

 ## Summary

-This is an [OpenAPI v3](https://www.openapis.org/) specification that intends to be a partial solution for managing the [European Global Data Protection Regulation (GDPR)](http://eur-lex.europa.eu/eli/reg/2016/679/oj) data subject rights in an enterprise setting.
+This is an [OpenAPI v3](https://www.openapis.org/) specification that intends to be a partial solution for managing the [European Union's General Data Protection Regulation (GDPR)](http://eur-lex.europa.eu/eli/reg/2016/679/oj) data subject rights in an enterprise setting.
 It standardizes the way back office services comply to data export and deletion requests.